MoltonMontro/TestDocs/docs/source/ItemAsset/ConsumeableAsset.rst

 Rewards
 -------

 Consumables can use quest rewards.
 A common usage is to create consumables with multiple (but still limited) uses, by placing a new item in the player's inventory after consuming the original.
 Alternatively, consuming a consumable may be required to complete a quest.
-Refer to [Rewards.md](/NPCAsset/Rewards.md) for additional documentation.
+Refer to `Rewards.rst <Rewards.rst>`_ for additional documentation.

-These rewards are prefixed with `Quest_`.
-For example, `Quest_Rewards 1`.
+These rewards are prefixed with ``Quest\_``.
+For example, ``Quest_Rewards 1``.